1st Mountain Cavalry Division (Soviet Union): History

-The 1st Mountain Cavalry Division was formed originally as the "1st Mountain Cavalry Division" in July 1941 and immediately assigned to the 45th Army on the Iranian Border, under the command of Colonel Aleksandr Dmitryevich Alekseyev.
+The 1st Mountain Cavalry Division was formed originally as the "1st Mountain Cavalry Division" in July 1941 and immediately assigned to the 45th Army on the Iranian Border, under the command of Colonel Aleksandr Dmitriyevich Alekseyev.
 In August of the same year the division was assigned to the 47th Army and in October as part of the Soviet Occupation Forces in Persia (Transcaucasian Front).
 In December it was re-designated to the "1st Cavalry Division" and was assigned to the 15th Cavalry Corps.
 Colonel Aleksi Inauri commanded the division from August 1942 to February 1946.
 The division continued to serve as part of the Soviet occupation forces in Iran until the end of the war.
 Following the Soviet withdrawal from Iran in spring 1946, the division was disbanded in September of that year with the 15th Cavalry Corps as part of the 4th Army in the Transcaucasian Military District.